The Insane Life Of Instagram King Dan Bilzerian, Who Was Just Arrested On (And Cleared Of) Bomb Charges

 This is his insane life.

 He’s rich.
-He’s 34 and has a massive trust fund from his father, who specialized in corporate takeovers:
+He’s 34 and has a massive trust fund from his father, who specialised in corporate takeovers:

 He hangs out with loads of bikini-clad ladies.
 This was his last post before the arrest: